Casinos: Japan opens door to potential $30 billion industry

 Japan is rolling the dice on casinos to help boost its struggling economy.

-The Japanese parliament is expected to pass a new law Wednesday that would pave the way for a gaming industry that could generate more than $30 billion a year, according to analysts.
+The Japanese parliament is expected this week to pass a new law that would pave the way for a gaming industry that could generate more than $30 billion a year, according to analysts.

 Until now, casinos have been illegal in the world's third largest economy.